azat-co/practicalnode/chapter6/chapter6.md

 ## Authorization in Blog

 Authorization is also done via middleware, but we won’t set it up right away with `app.use()` like we did in the snippet for `res.locals`.
 Instead, we define a function that checks for `req.session.admin` to be true, and proceeds if it is.
-Otherwise, the 401 Not Authorized error is thrown and the response is ended.
+Otherwise, the 401 Not Authorized error is thrown, and the response is ended.

 ```js
 // Authorization